Expat Exchange

 What are the schools in Greece like?

 "The American Community Schools of Athens (ACS Athens) is one of the best international schools in Greece.
 It is a private, non-profit, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization.
 ACS Athens offers a rigorous academic program, with a focus on developing critical thinking skills, problem-solving, and creativity.
 The International School of Thessaloniki (IST) is another excellent international school in Greece.
 It is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the International Baccalaureate Organization.
 IST offers a comprehensive academic program, with a focus on developing global citizenship, leadership, and communication skills.
 The International School of Athens (ISA) is a great bilingual school in Greece.
 It is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the International Baccalaureate Organization.
-ISA offers a comprehensive academic program, with a focus on developing language proficiency in both English and Greek," explained one expat living in Greece.
+ISA offers a comprehensive academic program, with a focus on developing language proficiency in both English and Greek," remarked one parent with kids at in .

 Is the cost of living in Greece high?